 Burns had a gift for putting himself into the shoes of others and sympathising with their plight.
-His greatest works gave a unique and vivid insight into the aspirations and anguishes of the brotherhood of man and his words maintain their powerful meaning today.
+His greatest works were a vivid insight into the aspirations and anguishes of the less-privileged, his hopes for equality and a better world.
+Words that maintain their powerful meaning today.

-Robert Burns died in Dumfries on 26th July, 1796, on the same day that his wife gave birth to their ninth child, a son, Maxwell.
+Robert Burns died in Dumfries on 26 July 1796, on the same day that his wife gave birth to their ninth child, a son, Maxwell.
 He succumbed to a form of rheumatic fever, which would have been easily treatable today.
-In those days, however, the cause and remedy of his ailment were unknown and his demise was likely hastened by a course of sea-bathing in icy salt waters.
+In those days, however, the cause and remedy of his ailment were unknown, and his demise was likely hastened by a course of sea-bathing in icy salt waters.

 To make matters worse, Burns died in debt, borrowing from a cousin and an old patron, George Thomson, to bail himself and his pregnant wife out of trouble.

 The fact is that Burns had lived in near poverty most of his life.
 He had been engaged in heavy physical farm work since he was a young boy, in a harsh climate and on a very limited diet had taken its toll.
 He was only thirty-seven years old when he died.

 He was buried with full military honours as a member of the local volunteer militia, the Fencibles.
 Burns had joined up the year before as Britain was at war with France and there was a fear of invasion.
 Sadly, as is so often the case, Burns' genius was only widely recognised after his death.

 Nowadays, Burns night is celebrated across the globe.
 People often come together to celebrate his life by singing songs, reading poems and addressing Scotland’s national dish with Burns’ poem ‘Address to a Haggis’.